CONSULTATION • CONSERVATION • REPAIR

 COB WALLS, BRICK, FLINT & STONE A SPECIALITY

 Earth buildings have been traditional in many parts of England over the ages.
 Here in Wiltshire chalk rather than clay is the basis of the cob.
 Straw and a touch of water is all that is added to the chalk.
-All my repairs to cob walls use only these materials and perhaps a lime render if appropriate or a limewash.
+All our repairs to cob walls use only these materials and perhaps a lime render if appropriate or a limewash.

 Cob walls need ‘a good hat and a good pair of boots’.
 The hat keeps the rain out of the cob.
 Traditionally this was thatch but slate or tiles were also used.
 The boots were generally a brick, stone or flint plinth, which acted as a damp-proof course.